nirinA/erfa_python/doc/api.rst

       n    ellipsoid

-      1     WGS84
+      1     ERFA_WGS84
-      2     GRS80
+      2     ERFA_GRS80
-      3     WGS72
+      3     ERFA_WGS72

    The n value has no significance outside the ERFA software.
-For convenience, symbols WGS84 etc. are defined in erfam.h.
+For convenience, symbols ERFA_WGS84 etc. are defined in erfam.h.

 2) The geocentric vector (xyz, given) and height (height, returned) are in meters.

 3) An error status -1 means that the identifier n is illegal.
 An error status -2 is theoretically impossible.
-In all error cases, phi and height are both set to -1e9.
+In all error cases, all three results are set to -1e9.

 4) The inverse transformation is performed in the function eraGd2gc.